 When Trying to Become Pregnant

 Do not skip your health care appointments during or after pregnancy.
-Talk to your health care provider about how to stay healthy and take care of yourself and your baby.
+Talk to your health care provider about how to stay healthy and take care of yourself and your pregnancy.

-Be sure to call your health care provider if you have concerns, such as if you feel something is wrong or you need an in-person visit.
+Be sure to call your health care provider if you have concerns or if you need an in-person visit.
 If you think you might have COVID-19, call your provider’s office to let them know about your symptoms.

-It is important to follow public health guidance on how to protect yourself from illnesses, including COVID-19.
-In addition to considering the COVID-19 vaccine, pregnant people should get other recommended vaccines, including the flu vaccine at any time during pregnancy, and the whooping cough vaccine (Tdap) between 27 and 36 weeks gestation (preferably during the earlier part of this period).
+Pregnant people should get other recommended vaccines, including the flu vaccine at any time during pregnancy, and the whooping cough vaccine (Tdap) between 27 and 36 weeks of pregnancy.
 Pregnant people who get vaccinated during pregnancy may pass antibodies to their babies that can protect them in the first few months of life.

 Doula support can help families handle the physical, emotional and practical issues that surround childbirth.
 During the COVID-19 pandemic, doulas are providing virtual and in-person support.
-If you are interested in receiving doula support, review the list of programs offering free doulas on our Doula Care page under "Programs Offering Free Doulas."
+If you are interested in receiving doula support, review the list of programs offering free doulas on our Doula Care page.

-Hospitals in New York State must allow patients giving birth to have two support people with them, including a partner, friend, family member or doula.
+Hospitals in New York State must allow patients giving birth to have two support people with them, which can include a partner, friend, family member or doula.
 These support people are allowed during labor, delivery and the duration of the hospital stay.
 Ask your birthing providers about their policy before you arrive.
-Face coverings will be required for everyone while you are in the hospital.
+Proof of vaccination or recovery from COVID-19, a negative COVID-19 test or wearing of PPE may be required for everyone while you are in the hospital.

 If you are sick or have COVID-19 symptoms, contact your birthing facility before you arrive.
 This will allow them to prepare for your arrival.